 Chia Seeds

 Chia seeds are popular in the health-food community today for good reason.
 Chia seeds are packed with beneficial nutrients such as fiber, protein, calcium, and zinc.
 However, one of the health benefits that is gaining attention today is the high Omega-3 concentration of chia seeds.
 According to Harvard School of Public Health, sixty percent of the oils in chia seeds come from ALA.
-PLUS you can add these versatile seeds to your favorite recipes, from chia seed pudding to chia seed banana bread!
+You can add these versatile seeds to your favorite recipes, from chia seed pudding to chia seed banana bread.

 Beans